paladin-t/my_basic/README.md

 ## Script at a glance

-Come along with a traditional "hello world" script in MY-BASIC:
+Come along with a traditional "Hello World" script in MY-BASIC:

 ~~~~~~~~~~bas
 print "What is your name: "